Anxiety feels awful. The speeding heart and rapid breathing, the sweating, trembling, feeling 'on-edge' and that sense

 Calm Anxiety... offers a totally new way to understand and deal with the increased anxiety that plagues so many of us today.
-It reveals why we become too anxious in the first place and shows how to remove this high anxiety completely and naturally.
+It reveals why we become too anxious in the first place and shows how to stop this completely and naturally.

 Part I examines the current beliefs and theories about anxiety problems and how they

 Part II explores anxiety through the lens of human evolution and survival.
 What is